-On the other hand, the organization of the legislative and executive branches of the state has undergone severe changes since the beginnings and is in no way similar to the French example nowadays.
+On the other hand, the organization of the legislative and executive branches of the state has undergone severe changes since the beginning and is in no way similar to the French example nowadays.
 Whereas the cohabitation of the two language groups has never been easy, the complex situation of Brussels (being the capital of the country and lying entirely on Flemish territory but with 90% of its population speaking French) forced politicians to turn the country into a federal state.
 Because territory and language did not match the same entities, different regions as well as different language communities were established, both of them with legislative powers for different points of interest.
 Brussels has a special status, as well as the small German speaking community on the east border.
 These constitutional changes, starting in 1970, have to this day still not come to their end.
-The years 1980, 1988, 1993 and 2001 all marked the shifting of power to the regions and communities, and after the 2010 election, another state reform seems imminent.
+The years 1980, 1988, 1993, 2001 and 2014 all marked the shifting of power to the regions and communities.

 The federal government issues acts (wet/loi) whereas the regions and communities issue decrees (decreet/decret).
 However, the core of the civil, commercial and criminal law remains at federal level, whereas mostly public law issues like education, environment and culture, have become the competence of the regions and communities roughly depending on whether it is on one hand material competences (as economics and urban planning) and on the other hand people related competence (as education and culture).

-Being not only part of the European Union but even one of its founding fathers, Belgium has to apply European legislation and has to give regard to rulings of the European Court of Justice.
+Being not only part of the European Union but also one of its founding fathers, Belgium has to apply European legislation and has to give regard to rulings of the European Court of Justice.
 Detailed consequences thereof are not dealt with in this short guide, just like consequences resulting from being signatory to the European Convention of Human Rights.
 However, the importance of this European dimension is evident and keeps growing (as the percentage of national bills transposing European legislation), so the most important legislative and judicial institutions and their output are briefly mentioned in this guide.

 Belgian legal publishing has never been a really booming business.
 It suffers somehow from the small size of the country, which is even worsened by the fact that publishers have to choose either for the Dutch or French language.
 The Belgian section of the worldwide legal publisher Wolters Kluwer dominates the market since 1980, similar to the situation in the Netherlands, although less monopolistic.
 In earlier days, two Francophone publishers, Bruylant and Larcier, closely related to the Brussels courts, were in charge (and still are for French language editions).
 For many years, the government did little more than publish the Official Gazette and was not able to produce consolidated texts of legislation in a suitable way.
 As a result, those three publishers were the most important source for knowing how the law stood, by way of their loose-leaf annotated codes (see below) and commentaries.

-The three high courts (Cour Constitutionnelle, Cour de Cassation, Conseil d'Etat) all have their own more or less official law reporters, be it with some help from commercial publishers but less than before with the internet.
+The three high courts (Cour Constitutionnelle, Cour de Cassation, Conseil d’Etat) all have their own more or less official law reporters, be it with some help from commercial publishers but less than before with the internet.
 However, as in most other European civil law countries, the publishing of lower case law lies almost entirely in the hands of commercial legal journals, although this is slightly changing in the sense that governmental databases start publishing online lower case law (see below).
-Most journals are published by Kluwer and Larcier, followed by Bruylant and Die Keure - La Charte.
+Most journals are published by Wolters Kluwer and Larcier-Bruylant, followed by Die Keure - La Charte.
 The loose-leaf market is almost entirely in the hands of Kluwer, Die Keure has quit loose-leaf publishing.
-When it comes to treatises and books, Intersentia, Larcier and Die Keure rival Kluwer, whereas Bruylant is becoming less important for Belgian law books.
-Some smaller legal publishers are Maklu, Biblo, Vanden Broele and Story Publishers.
+When it comes to treatises and books, Intersentia, Larcier-Bruylant and Die Keure rival Kluwer.
+Some smaller legal publishers are Maklu, Antemis, Biblo, Vanden Broele and Story Publishers.

 This Judit-monopoly in the nineties notwithstanding, electronic legal publishing had actually already started in the sixties with the building of the Justel dial-in databases at the Ministry of Justice.
 However, due to a complete lack of user-friendly products, those databases became only known to the public 35 years later, when they were made available on the Internet in 2000.
 All of a sudden, these quite large public databases appeared free on the net, offering access to consolidated legislation and case law of the Supreme Courts and the Constitutional Court.
 Furthermore, the Official Gazette was published daily on the net since 1997 and the Council of State had moved to exclusive electronic free publishing of its case law in the same year.
 Since 1995, the parliament has its draft bills (documents) and hansards (debates) in full text on the web.
 All these public and free of charge databases were warmly welcomed by users, who slowly turned away from the private owned sources in legislation and case law.

-Between 2009 and 2010 all three databases have got new interfaces with new types of search facilities.
+Between 2009 and 2010 all three databases got new interfaces with new types of search facilities.
 Jurisquare introduced facetted searching in 2009, followed in 2010 by Jura and Strada.
-Renamed Stradalex at this occasion, this platform also introduced the automatic translation of search terms (Dutch-French) and a word cloud with related terms alongside the search results.
+Renamed Strada lex at this occasion, this platform also introduced the automatic translation of search terms (Dutch-French) and a word cloud with related terms alongside the search results.
 In 2010, Jurisquare managed to make a deal with Kluwer to offer the Jura-owned journals on its website, just as it did with Strada in 2006.
 This means that now Jurisquare is a one-stop shop for nearly all legal journals of the country.
 Larcier and Bruylant which were formerly two separated publishers merged in 2011 and were bought out by the French publisher Editions Lefebvre Sarrut in 2016.

 In Belgium, legislation is, in theory, the one and only primary source of law.
 In practice, case law and secondary sources are quite important too.
 Classic fields of law have been "codified" into specific codes, a process started by Napoleon with the Civil Code in 1804 (Belgium was French territory at the time).
-However, codification is still going on today, e.g. the Company Code in 1999, or the Code of PIL in 2004 or lately the Code of Economic Law in 2013.
+However, codification is still going on today, e.g. the Company Code in 1999, the Code of PIL in 2004 or lately the Code of Economic Law in 2013.
 Although the importance of these codes in everyday legal practice is high, they are a piece of legislation as any other law, undergoing continuous changes.
 The biggest databases have thousands of different laws, one of them being the (updated) Civil Code.

 When an international treaty is ratified by Parliament (in some cases the question may rise which of the six (!) parliaments has to ratify!), a law ratifying the treaty is voted upon.
 Therefore, all international treaties appear in the Official Gazette in one of the original languages of the treaty, mostly as an appendix to that law.
 Sometimes one or more translations are added, with official status or not.
 Databases like Juridat or Jura have the texts of all-important treaties Belgium has signed and ratified.
 Since 2004, the federal Foreign Affairs Department offers on its website a Treaties Database with all treaties since 1987 that Belgium has signed.
 It tells exactly whether or not a treaty is in force.